 When fetching a user job and credentials into the worker node, the pilot job must use means at least as secure as the original pilot job submission process.

-The Grid and/or the Sites reserve the right to terminate any pilot jobs and associated user jobs that appear to be operating beyond their authorisation and/or are not in compliance with this policy.
+The e-Infrastructure and/or the Resource Centres reserve the right to terminate any pilot jobs and associated user jobs that appear to be operating beyond their authorisation and/or are not in compliance with this policy.
 Other possible consequences include blacklisting of users or the VO as a whole.

-The VO and/or pilot job owner must produce and keep audit logs, as defined in the Grid Security Traceability and Logging policy, and must assist Grid Security Operations in security incident response.
+The VO and/or pilot job owner must produce and keep audit logs, as defined in the e-Infrastructure Security Traceability and Logging policy, and must assist e-Infrastructure Security Operations in security incident response.

-The VO must make a description of the architecture, the security model and the source code of their pilot job system available to Grid Security Operations and/or Sites on request.
+The VO must make a description of the architecture, the security model and the source code of their pilot job system available to e-Infrastructure Security Operations and/or Resource Centres on request.

 This policy shall be signed for agreement by each of the authorised Pilot Job owners, before pilot jobs are submitted.

+References